West Bengal Lottery Result 2021: Dear Bangabhumi Ajay Results for December 17 at 4 PM; Here's How to Check

 Consolation prize: Rs 1,000

-Follow these simple steps to check today’s Dear Bangabhumi Ajay lucky draw results:
+If you happen to be one of the ticket-holders of Friday’s Dear Bangabhumi Ajay lucky draw, here is how you can check the winning ticket numbers:

-Step 1: Visit the official website link: www.lotterysambadresult.in to access today’s winning lottery list.
+Step 1: Visit the official website of the West Bengal lottery department: www.lotterysambadresult.in

-Step 2: Homepage of the official website will feature links to several other lucky draw results.
-Click on the hyperlink that reads “Dear Bangabhumi Ajay lottery 4 PM.”
+Step 2: The homepage of the official website will present you the links to several lucky draw results.
+You will have to click on the link that reads “Dear Bangabhumi Ajay lottery 4 PM.”

-Step 3: You will be redirected to a new webpage where a list of Dear Bangabhumi Ajay winning lottery tickets will appear.
+Step 3: The new webpage will present you the list of winning lottery tickets of Dear Bangabhumi Ajay lucky draw.

-Step 4: Check the winning ticket numbers with your Dear Bangabhumi Ajay ticket number to find out if you have won any prize.
+Step 4: Check the winning numbers to see if your ticket has won any prize.

 Read all the Latest News, Breaking News and Coronavirus News here.